+In 2022, 2021 and 2020, we recorded RD&E expense of \$6.4 million, \$6.0 million and \$3.3 million, respectively.
+We plan to continue to develop new products and invest in upgrades to existing products to stay competitive in the markets we serve.
+As a result, we saw increased RD&E expenses in 2021 and 2022 and expect to continue to increase our capital expenditures and RD&E expenses in fiscal 2023 and beyond for these upgrades as well as for the development of new products.
+As a result of these RD&E efforts, we introduced several new products as well as upgraded products during fiscal 2022, with additional products expected in fiscal 2023.
 We periodically receive research grants for research and development of products, which are netted against our research, development and engineering costs.
-In 2021, 2020 and 2019, we recorded RD&E expense of \$6.0 million, \$3.3 million and \$3.1 million, respectively.
-We plan to continue to develop new products and also to invest in upgrades to existing products to stay competitive in the markets we serve.
-As a result, we saw increased RD&E expenses in 2021 and expect to continue to increase our capital expenditures and RD&E expenses in fiscal 2022 and beyond for these upgrades as well as for the development of specific new products.
-As a result of these RD&E efforts, we expect to introduce several new products as well as upgraded products during fiscal 2022.
+Grants received were immaterial in 2022, 2021 and 2020.